 Cree was already 68 when he took ownership of the ranch and in 1891 he passed away.
 His son, also James, took over the business and the Angus V V Ranch would remain in the family until it was eventually sold on in 1931.

 Now, what any of this has to do with whiskey is anyone’s guess.
 From what I could see, the Cree family had no involvement with American whiskey at all.
 I don’t think anyone would argue, however, that it’s a better story and therefore a better brand name than the rather clichéd American Eagle.

 *Full disclosure: This sample was included in an advent calendar which I was sent for free.
 As always I will strive to give an honest and impartial opinion on the quality of the dram and the value for money it represents.

 James Cree’s Cattle Ranch Whiskey is made with a mash bill of 84% corn.
-As is common in the state of Tennessee, the spirit has undergone the Lincoln County Process – a charcoal filtering process that’s often associated with brands like Jack Daniel’s.
+As is common in the state of Tennessee, the spirit has undergone something known as the Lincoln County Process – a charcoal filtering process that’s often associated with brands like Jack Daniel’s.

 Smell: Fragrant caramel and virgin oak casks.
 Fizzy sweets – cola bottles.
 Toffee and butterscotch.
 Honey.
 Charcoal and cinnamon sticks.
 Sweetcorn.